lpipes/AncestralClust/README.md

 	-f, --fasta_format		output fasta files for each cluster -u, --use_nw			use Needleman-Wunsch (default is WFA) -l, --number_of_lines_to_read	number of lines to read in from file

+AncestralClust uses kalign3 to construct multiple sequence alignments, wavefront alignment algorithm for pairwise alignments, and needleman-wunsch alignment for pairwise alignments if chosen by the user.